 Pashmina shawls and scarves

-The Pashmina scarf or shawl is a popular product of Kashmir, made from wool that comes from cashmere goats in the high altitude region of Changthang in eastern Ladakh.
+The Pashmina shawls or scarves are a popular product of Kashmir, made from wool that comes from cashmere goats in the high altitude region of Changthang in eastern Ladakh.
+Pashmina literally means “soft gold” in the local language.
 A lot of workmanship goes into making the Pashmina, and they are expensive.
 These shawls and scarves are light, soft, and warm.
 You may find replicas that are a blend of materials or completely fake, so make sure you check the quality of the cloth before buying.

 Textiles

-Every region of India has different textiles, all equally beautiful and renowned all over the world.
+Every region of India has different textiles, all equally beautiful, renowned all over the world, and made of the finest quality.
 Rajasthan has a range of textiles, like batik, bandhej, leheriya, hand-block printing, indigo dyeing, and Bagru patterns.
 The Kutch region in Gujarat has colorful textiles with intricate glasswork.
 Kashmir Silk, or cashmere silk, is made from the fleece of sheep and hair of goats raised in Kashmir, and is one of the best in the world.
 This light and thin fabric provides a lot of warmth.
 Khadi, a fabric handwoven by people in rural India, is very versatile – from clothes to bags and curtains, it has many uses.

 Sarees

-The authentic ethnic wear of India, the gorgeous saree has found love everywhere in the world.
-Every part of India has its own unique type of saree.
+The authentic ethnic wear of an Indian woman, the gorgeous saree has found love everywhere in the world.
+Every part of India has its own unique type of this great Indian attire, with unique Indian patterns on them.

-The Banarasi silk saree from Varanasi, the vibrant Kanjeevaram sarees from Tamil Nadu, Assamese silk sarees, and Paithani silk sarees from Maharashtra are considered luxury clothing items and are quite expensive.
+The Banarasi silk saree, made with gold and silver brocade, from Varanasi, the vibrant Kanjeevaram sarees from Tamil Nadu, Assamese fine silk sarees, and Paithani silk sarees from Maharashtra are considered luxury clothing items and are quite expensive.

 Clothes

-Apart from sarees, there are many Indian clothes you can look at, such as kurtas, lehengas, salwar suits, and more.
+Apart from sarees, there are many traditional clothes of India you can look at, such as kurtas, lehengas, salwar suits, and more, along with western wear.
 While clothing styles vary according to the region and geography, they are all vibrant and beautiful.
 You will surely find something that suits your taste.
+Colaba Causeway in Mumbai, Linking Road and Hill Road in Bandra West, and Sarojini Nagar market in Delhi are some of the best places to shop for clothes at a low rate.

 Kutch Embroidery

 Originated in Kutch in the 16th century, Kutch embroidery has bright stitches with silk or woollen threads on cotton or silk fabrics, along with tiny mirrors and beads.
-Kutch embroidery items include clothes, purses, pillow covers, and wall hangings.
+Kutch embroidery items include clothes, purses, pillow covers, and wall hangings, all handmade with opulent embroidery.
+These products are a great example of authentic Indian souvenirs.

 Carpets and Rugs